qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

-In addition, a boolean parameter, _found_desired_room_, is created to indicate if a desired room is found or not, taken as outcome value.
+In addition, a Boolean parameter, _found_desired_room_, is created to indicate if a desired room is found or not, taken as outcome value.

 ```